Tech Term Decoded: Training Data

 5. Transcribeme.
 (2023).
 What is AI Training Data & Why Is It Important?

-Hi, I'm Egegbara Kelechi, a Computer Science lecturer with over 12 years of experience and the founder of Kelegan.com.
-With a background in tech education and membership in the Computer Professionals of Nigeria since 2013, I've dedicated my career to making technology education accessible to everyone.
-As an Award winning Academic Adviser who has been publishing papers on emerging technologies, my work explores how these innovations transform various sectors like education, healthcare, economy, agriculture, etc. At Kelegan.com, we champion 'Tech Fluency for an Evolving World' through four key areas: Tech News, Tech Adoption, Tech Term, and Tech History.
-Our mission is to bridge the gap between complex technology and practical understanding.
-Beyond tech, I'm passionate about documentaries, sports, and storytelling - interests that help me create engaging technical content.
-Connect with me at kegegbara@fpno.edu.ng to explore the exciting world of technology together.
+Kelechi Egegbara is a Computer Science lecturer with over 12 years of experience, an award winning Academic Adviser, Member of Computer Professionals of Nigeria and the founder of Kelegan.com.
+With a background in tech education, he has dedicated the later years of his career to making technology education accessible to everyone by publishing papers that explores how emerging technologies transform various sectors like education, healthcare, economy, agriculture, governance, environment, photography, etc. Beyond tech, he is passionate about documentaries, sports, and storytelling - interests that help him create engaging technical content.
+You can connect with him at kegegbara@fpno.edu.ng to explore the exciting world of technology together.

 Post a Comment